rwblokzijl/mgit/README.md

-title: Mgit - your personal package manager
+# Mgit - A package manager built on git that probably shouldn't exist

 # Introduction